rheatin/rheatin.github.io/blog/2022-08-01-install-openwrt-in-pve-with-lxc/2022-08-01-install-openwrt-in-pve-with-lxc.md

 #### Initialize a LXC container

-With the upper commands, we can initializa a container
+With the upper commands, we can initialize a container

 ```shell
 pct create 100